Romanov, By: Nadine Brandes

 "I am a Romanov, and I will value life --- every persons life--above all else.
 There is nothing to gain from hatred of our fellow man."

 The familys bond and love for eachother is so inspirational, and makes me think twice on the things I've said or done to my siblings, lol.
 But, forewarning, literally everything the soldiers or people accuse the Romanov family of, is true!!
 I thought they were the family Nadine built, but they were actually different, so just a warning before you begin to believe this as their true idenity.
 Okay, now the added character: Zash.
 What do I say about him?
-Well...
-Zash: Fire.
-Zash is FIRE.
-He was a great show of understanding people despite rumors and tales, and was a great show of redemption.
-He didn't feel like a weird added character some might add in other historical-fictions, he felt good, and he is amazing.
+Zash is pretty rad.
+He was a great show of understanding people despite rumors, gossip. tales, and was a great show of redemption.
+He didn't feel like a weird added character some might add in other historical-fictions, he felt well added, and since the story is so modified his role doesn't feel terribly drastic of a (historical) change.

-Wrapping this up, I have to thank my friends for showing this to me, and also trusting me to borrow their book.
+Wrapping this up, I have to thank my friends for showing this to me, and also Liam for trusting me to borrow your book.
 Thanks, alot.
-This book is a great insipration for others to read and really feel, and I think if your Christian or not, this books for you.
-(Best scene: Swing Instalation.
-You might wanna write that down)
+This book is a great inspiration for others to read and really feel, and I think if your Christian or not, this books for you.

-Romance: Beautiful and clean.
+Romance: Mild, well done, and clean.
+One mild kiss.
 Violence: Mild.
-Gun shots.
+Gunshots.
 Disease.
 Speach: Clean.

-Tap here to perchace on Amazon, and don't forget to check out my fellow blogger friends reviews!
+Tap here to buy on Amazon, and don't forget to check out my fellow blogger friends reviews!

 Happy reading :D